kenjdavidson/react-native-bluetooth-classic/BluetoothClassicExample/readme.md

 ### Device Connection

 Displays a text area and text field allowing you to send and monitor communication.
 Scanned data will be displayed on the screen with the timestamp.
+Messages can be sent to the device by typing them in the text field and pressing SEND, responses will automatically be displayed.

-TODO - add support for sending data to a device
+TODO - Add the ability to save requests per device (memory)